 Consider bringing a friend, your spouse or your family – non-quilters are always welcome to join us and will have many activities to pursue while you are in class.
 We hope you can join us!

-Christina Fairley Erickson and Chardel Blaine, instructors
+Christina Fairley Erickson, Chardel Blaine, Scott Walton, and Jeanette Walton, instructors

 Amy Ross, Group Coordinator – Quilt Seminars at Sea